clarkfitzg/course_planning/bigdata.md

 >
 > MN: I like the idea of making Stat 128 a 'soft' prereq.
 Some CS students in particular may wish to take Stat 129 without the Stat 128 prereq.

-## Topics

-STAT 129 will primarily use the Python programming language for instruction in class, but will also include content on Structured Query Language (SQL) and bash.

-- Assignments will pose challenging data analysis problems on real data sets.
-- Some assignments will feature 'dirty' data: missing, noisy, and possibly erroneous.
-  This will require students to make judgement calls about when and where to apply various statistical techniques, such as imputation.

 topic   |   example technologies    |   description